2023 Most Popular Mechanics & Repairers Associate Degree Trade Schools

 Read full report on Mechanics & Repairers at Utah State University

-A rank of #3 on this year’s list means Wallace State Community College, Hanceville is a great place for mechanics & repairers students working on their associate degree.
-Located in the town of Hanceville, Wallace State, Hanceville is a public school with a medium-sized student population.
+Out of the 14 schools in the United States that were part of this year’s ranking, Wallace State Community College, Hanceville landed the # 3 spot on the list.
+Located in the town of Hanceville, Wallace State, Hanceville is a public college with a moderately-sized student population.

 Of the 33 students majoring in mechanical repair at Wallace State, Hanceville, 94% are male and 6% are female.